 For example, a user could filter the Hospitals layer for medical facilities with Hospital in the name that provide Emergency Services and are open 24 Hours.
 Clicking Filter hides medical facilities that are not hospitals with 24-hour emergency services.
-If any of the hidden features are marked by a search or query pushpin, the pushpins are hidden also.
-Clicking Clear re-displays the hidden features and pushpins on the map.
+Clicking Clear re-displays the hidden features on the map.

-15.49.1 Configure the Query Builder and Filter Builder
+Configure the Query Builder and Filter Builder